StephenSmithwick/StephenSmithwick.github.io/_resume/04_amazon.md

 #### Kindle fraud and abuse
 Built a machine learning (ML) pipeline which used reader behavior to detect fraud in near real-time.
-*   Used Kinesis streams to aggregate live reader behavior
+*   Used Kinesis streams to collect batches of live reader behavior for analysis
 *   Deployed models trained by ML scientists and hosted in SageMaker BYO ECR containers
 *   Built tooling to allow ML scientists to train and deploy models that integrated on a near real-time basis

 #### Operational excellence
-Managed a huge fleet of servers across AWS regions across the world.
+Managed a fleet of over 100K servers across AWS regions across the world.
 *   Responded to and investigated new issues as part of on-call roster
 *   Built and updated runbooks
 *   Improved Code coverage and reliability of CI pipeline